-City Of Ontario June 22, 2009 Name of Party Date Requested Date Approved 1425 S. Bon View Avenue Street Address 765 Acre-feet Acre-feet 000000000000000000000000000000000000000 Amount Requested Amount Approved Ontario CA 91761 Varies July 1, 2008 - June 30, 2009 City State Zip Code Projected Rate of Recapture Projected Duration of Recapture Telephone: 909-395-2600 Facsimile: 909-395-2601 , IS THIS AN AMENDMENT TO A PREVIOUSLY APPE IF YES, ATTACH APPLICATION TO BE AME ROVED APPLICATION? [] \ NDED /ES [X] NO IDENTITY OF PERSON THAT STORED THE WATER R: PURPOSE OF RECAPTURE 3 . [] Pump when other sources of supply are curta ailed [X] Pump to meet current or future demand over 14 [] Pump as necessary to stabilize future assess [] Other, explain anounce and anounce METHOD OF RECAPTURE (if by other than pumpin N/A PLACE OF USE OF WATER TO BE RECAPTURED g) (e.g. exchange) Management zones 1, 2 and 3 N/A 1 1 LOCATION OF RECAPTURE FACILITIES (IF DIFFERENT FROM REGULAR PRODUCTION FACILITIES).
-WATER QUALITY AND WATER LEVELS What is the existing water quality and what are the exist affected? sting water levels in the areas that at are likely to be Recapture by Ontario will be accomplished by pur mping 22 wells.
-Static level va ries from 270 feet to 530 feet.
-Of the wells routinely pumped, nitrate le
+City Of Ontario June 22, 2009 Name of Party Date Requested Date Approved 1425 S. Bon View Avenue 765 Acre-feet Acre-feet Street Address Amount Requested Amount Approved Ontario CA 91761 Varies July 1, 2008 - June 30, 2009 City State Zip Code Projected Rate of Recapture Projected Duration of Recepture Telephone: 909-395-2600 Facsimile: 909-395-2601 IS THIS AN AMENDMENT TO A PREVIOUSLY APPRO IF YES, ATTACH APPLICATION TO BE AMEN IDENTITY OF PERSON THAT STORED THE WATER: DED YES [X] NO PURPOSE OF RECAPTURE • · Pump when other sources of supply are curtal Pump to meet current or future demand over a Pump as necessary to stabilize future assessing Other, explain and above production right METHOD OF RECAPTURE (if by other than pumping 3) (e.g. exchange) PLACE OF USE OF WATER TO BE RECAPTURED , .
+Management zones 1, 2 and 3 N/A LOCATION OF RECAPTURE FACILITIES (IF DIFFERENT FROM REGULAR PRODUCTION FACILITIES).
+WATER QUALITY AND WATER LEVELS , What is the existing water quality and what are the exist affected? sting water levels in the areas that are likely to be Recapture by Ontario will be accomplished by pur and the second of the second o 530 feet.
+Of the wells routinely pumped, nifrate le vels vary from less than 5 to > 40 mg/L.